datanav/docs/guide-create-first-synchronization.rst

        :hidden:

-In this guide you will show you how a general simplistic Sesam synchronization may take form.
+In this guide we will show you how a general simplistic Sesam synchronization may take form.
 The goal is to give you an introductionary overview of the 5 standard phases (Collect, Enrich, Connect, Transform and Share) used in all Sesam synchronizations and to see their effects in `HubSpot <https://www.hubspot.com/>`_.

 .. admonition::  Objectives:

-   After you complete these tutorials you would have:
+   After you complete these tutorials you will have:

    #.
 Created a Collect pipe
    #.
 Created a Enrich pipe